5 min read

 Why Switchbacks Work Better

 The unconscious mind holds both our deepest wounds and our greatest resources.
 We often fear what lies hidden in its depths, imagining monsters.
 But often, what we find is simply a younger version of ourselves, waiting to be understood and integrated.
 Therapy, like that wise switchback trail, doesn’t rush you there.
-It guides you, one deliberate step at a time, towards a fuller, more complete understanding of the mountain that is you.
+It guides you, one deliberate step at a time, towards a fuller, more complete understanding of the mountain that is you—in person or through online therapy.